mrousavy/react-native-jsi-contacts/README.md

 ## Performance

-The library uses the same native "`getContacts()`" function as [react-native-contacts](https://github.com/morenoh149/react-native-contacts), so the only difference is the conversion speed.
+The library uses almost the same native "`getContacts()`" function as [react-native-contacts](https://github.com/morenoh149/react-native-contacts) (minor tweaks to not use the Bridge types `WritableArray`/`WritableMap`), so the only difference is the conversion speed.

 For 25 contacts, I have measured an average speed increase of ~35%, this greatly scales with the amount of contacts you have though.